GoogleCloudPlatform/recaptcha-enterprise-mobile-sdk/examples/server/README.md

 # Demo Recaptcha Server

-This folder holds the local server used to demo an integration with reCaptcha mobile and a local running server.
+This folder holds the local server used to demo an integration with reCAPTCHA mobile and a local running server.

 ## Install dependencies